Solvable and Nilpotent Matroids: Realizability and Irreducible Decomposition of Their Associated Varieties: Solvable matroids

 We also obtain a characterization of solvable matroids using the same argument as in Lemma~\ref{equiv 2}.

 \begin{lemma} Let $M$ be a matroid.
-Then the following hold: \begin{itemize} \item[{\rm (i)}] $M$ is not \textit{solvable} if and only if there exists a submatroid $\emptyset \subsetneq N \subset M$ with $P_{N}=N$. \item[{\rm (ii)}] Assume that $M$ is an $n$-paving matroid.
-Then $M$ is \textit{solvable} if and only if every submatroid $N$ of full rank, with at least one dependent hyperplane, has a dependent hyperplane $l$ with $\size{P_{l}}\leq n-1$. \end{itemize} \end{lemma}
+Then the following hold: \begin{itemize} \item[{\rm (i)}] $M$ is not \textit{solvable} if and only if there exists a submatroid $\emptyset \subsetneq N \subset M$ with $Q_{N}=N$. \item[{\rm (ii)}] Assume that $M$ is an $r$-paving matroid.
+Then $M$ is \textit{solvable} if and only if every submatroid $N$ of full rank, with at least one dependent hyperplane, has a dependent hyperplane $l$ with $\size{Q_{l}}\leq r-1$. \end{itemize} \end{lemma}

-\begin{example} For an $n$-paving matroid $M$, $P_{M}$ is the submatroid formed by the points of degree at least $n$, and $M$ is solvable if and only if the sequence obtained by recursively taking the submatroid formed by points of degree at least $n$ eventually terminates in the empty set.
-By Lemma~\ref{equiv}, $M$ is solvable if and only if there is no submatroid $N$ such that all its points have degree at least~$n$. \end{example}
+\begin{example} For an $r$-paving matroid $M$, $Q_{M}$ is the submatroid formed by the points of degree at least $r$, and $M$ is solvable if and only if the sequence obtained by recursively taking the submatroid formed by points of degree at least $r$ eventually terminates in the empty set.
+By Lemma~\ref{equiv}, $M$ is solvable if and only if there is no submatroid $N$ such that all its points have degree at least~$r$. \end{example}

-\begin{example} The three point-line configurations depicted in Figure~\ref{fig:combined} are solvable.
-The configuration in the center has a solvability chain of length 1, while the other two configurations each have a solvability chain of length 2.
-An example of a non-solvable point-line configuration is the Fano plane, a configuration on $[7]$ with circuits $\{\{1,6,3\}, \{2,3,5\}, \{1,4,2\}, \{4,5,6\}, \{2,6,7\}, \{1,7,5\}, \{3,4,7\}\}$.
-The Fano plane is not solvable because all of its points have degree 3. \end{example}
+\begin{example} In particular, by Example~\ref{ktu}, we know that any paving matroid in which all points have degree at most two is solvable, as in this case $Q_{M} = \emptyset$. \end{example}

 \begin{remark} Example~\ref{ktu} illustrates that the class of solvable matroids is notably broad.
 It is conjectured in \cite{mayhew2011asymptotic} that asymptotically, almost all matroids are paving.
 For paving matroids, the solvable ones are those that do not contain a full-rank submatroid where every point has a degree at least equal to the rank of the matroid.
-For example, in point-line configurations, nearly all instances studied in the literature are solvable configurations. \end{remark}
+For example, for matroids of rank three, nearly all instances studied in the literature are solvable configurations. \end{remark}